 For years, companies have been using Instagram bot accounts to earn thousands of followers in a short amount of time.
 The only trouble is that these followers rarely have much value to offer the business long-term.

-The Different Types of Instagram Bot
+The Different Types of Instagram Bots for Automation

 As artificial intelligence becomes more advanced, your Instagram bot can do a number of things.